TheRealKaup/KTech/readme.md

 Not to be confused, KTech is not a software development kit (SDK) as goes the traditional sense of "game engine".
 KTech is a library; source and header files you include in your game project.

-As terminal software, the graphics are printed to the terminal, and user inputs are received as escape codes and come in a sequence as if typed.
+As terminal software, the graphics are printed to the terminal, and user inputs are received as escape codes in a sequence as if typed.
 This makes KTech games unique graphics-wise and input-wise, as they lead to unconventional solutions.

 Here's how a very simple KTech game can look like: